 Almost every state has a title fee.
-These can vary from four dollars to around eighty, so check your state’s requirements and have the money ready before you get into the DMV line.
+These can vary from four dollars to around $80, so check your state’s requirements and have the money ready before you get into the DMV line.

 Should You Buy A Salvage Vehicle?

 Though many will say that you should never buy a salvaged vehicle, it’s a great way to get an inexpensive project car.
 It also can be a way to buy the car of your dreams if it’s usually out of your price range.
-As long as you don’t mind doing the wrench work, a salvage car can be an enthusiast’s dream, providing ample opportunity to learn new mechanical skills.
+As long as you don’t mind doing the wrench work and are careful to avoid a money pit, a salvage car can be an enthusiast’s dream, providing ample opportunity to learn new mechanical skills.
 When it’s finished, a rebuilt car will be wholly unique to the person who created it.